 Completion of a process does not necessarily mean it achieved its goal; it is possible for any process that for many reasons it cannot achieve the intended organizational goal.
 A business process can reach a point of cancellation, termination, exception and etc., and also it is possible the routing and sequence of actions are changed based on different circumstances.
-These circumstances can be based on internal or external factors depends on the business process.
+These circumstances can be based on internal or external factors depending on the business process.

 Each business process requires at least 3 angles:

 In organizations, a business process allows individuals to participate in the right order, at the right time using the right resources, and collectively achieve an organizational goal.